GiantAI/pixtrack/README.md

 # PixTrack

-A 6DOF object pose tracker based on ingp, hloc, pixloc and pixsfm lines of work.
+A Computer Vision method for Object Tracking which uses NeRF templates and feature-metric alignment to robustly track the 6DoF pose of a known object.

 With `pixtrack`, you can:

-1. Create an object NeRF and a corresponding SFM model.
+1. Create an object-level NeRF and a corresponding SFM model capturing its 3D keypoint structure
-2. Run 6DOF object tracking on a video file and visualize the same.
+2. Run 6-DoF object tracking on a video file and visualize the pose trajectory of the object with respect to the camera

 ---